geogardenclub/geogardenclub.github.io/docs/user-guide/privacy.md

 When we have no ongoing legitimate business need to process your personal information, we will either delete or anonymize such information, or, if this is not possible (for example, because your personal information has been stored in backup archives), then we will securely store your personal information and isolate it from any further processing until deletion is possible.

-# 6. HOW DO WE KEEP YOUR INFORMATION SAFE?
+## 6. How do we keep your information safe?

 In Short: We aim to protect your personal information through a system of organizational and technical security measures.

 We have implemented appropriate and reasonable technical and organizational security measures designed to protect the security of any personal information we process.
 However, despite our safeguards and efforts to secure your information, no electronic transmission over the Internet or information storage technology can be guaranteed to be 100% secure, so we cannot promise or guarantee that hackers, cybercriminals, or other unauthorized third parties will not be able to defeat our security and improperly collect, access, steal, or modify your information.
 Although we will do our best to protect your personal information, transmission of personal information to and from our Services is at your own risk.
 You should only access the Services within a secure environment.

-# 7. DO WE COLLECT INFORMATION FROM MINORS?
+## 7. Do we collect information from minors?

 In Short: We do not knowingly collect data from or market to children under 18 years of age.

 We do not knowingly collect, solicit data from, or market to children under 18 years of age, nor do we knowingly sell such personal information.
 By using the Services, you represent that you are at least 18 or that you are the parent or guardian of such a minor and consent to such minor dependent’s use of the Services.
 If we learn that personal information from users less than 18 years of age has been collected, we will deactivate the account and take reasonable measures to promptly delete such data from our records.
 If you become aware of any data we may have collected from children under age 18, please contact us at info@geogardenclub.com.

-## 8. WHAT ARE YOUR PRIVACY RIGHTS?
+## 8. What are your privacy rights?

 In Short: Depending on your state of residence in the US or in some regions, such as the European Economic Area (EEA), United Kingdom (UK), Switzerland, and Canada, you have rights that allow you greater access to and control over your personal information.
 You may review, change, or terminate your account at any time, depending on your country, province, or state of residence.